Practice Evening Session

 Which of the statements given above are correct?

-Consider the following statements regarding yield spread measures:
+Consider the following statements regarding the capital market line (CML):

 Which of the statements given above are correct?